Skip to content

 Verbs are action words, and can express a state of being.

-Verbs are a broad category of language, and they are not limited to describing actions, or even individual words.
+Verbs are a broad category of language.
+They are not limited to describing actions, or even individual words.
 There are 11 main types of verbs:

 • Action verbs